-You'll learn a personalised, autonomous way of enhancing your English communication through designing and implementing your own personal project to address your needs.
-Along the process, you’ll be supported by a warm learning community of teachers (who are linguists or translation & interpreting specialists, and passionate lifelong language learners) and peer mentors (UG and PG students who took PELE before); they will introduce tools and resources, guide you to find your own strengths and weaknesses, support and motivate you, and celebrate your learning together.
+You will learn a personalised, autonomous way of enhancing your communication skills, as you are guided to design and implement your own personal project to address your needs.
+You’ll be supported by a non-judgmental and nurturing learning community of teachers and mentors (former PELE students).
+They will introduce useful tools and resources while guiding you to find your strengths and areas to work on.

-You'll improve a specific aspect of English communication skill of your choice (that is academic writing, presentation skills, pronunciation etc.).
-Other benefits reported by many students who have done PELE include:
+You'll improve a specific aspect of English communication chosen by you (academic writing, presentation skills, pronunciation etc.).
+Other benefits reported by former PELE students include:

 “Due to COVID-19, I took a fully online course last semester.
 Though I was worried about whether online courses would not be good for my study at first.
 In fact, not at all!
 PELE taught me more about autonomous learning, emotional management and smart working.
 Now I have been able to write easily and think critically, and I also got a high score in the assignments this semester.
 And I am very honoured to participate in PELE's mentor program this semester.”